malklera/mutual-funds/README.md

 put all that data to a .json file, and make the program read from it.

 Make a program to download the specific content that I want instead of html from each page.
-Only get the first result i get, some of the field are repeated below the one i want.
+Only get the first result I get, some of the field are repeated below the one I want.
-Which data i want?
+Which data I want?
-I have to check that the name i give and the one display on the page are the same.
+I have to check that the name I give and the one display on the page are the same.
 Name of fund from json file:
 Read throught the list of keys from the json, each key is the name of one fund.
 Name display on the page:

 <h1
   data-testid="titleDetailDesktop"
   class="sc-aXZVg jbWCFw sc-dISpDn dlSiwb"
 >
 Name fund
 </h1>

 Compare that the "Name fund" is the same of the key from the json, i actually access each url by the id, if the website change the relation id/fund i need to know.
+Only show something if they are not the same.

 Risk?
 But only the first time, this do not change
 <p